 Traditionally, workers with restricted human capital run the highest risk of prolonged nonworking periods.
-However, as transitional labor markets are characterized by 'institutional arrangements' (Schmid, 1998) that are meant to facilitate returning to paid labor, workers' 'transition skills' have become increasingly important (Buitendam, 2001).
+However, as transitional labor markets are characterized by 'institutional arrangements' (Schmid, 1998) that are meant to facilitate returning to paid labor, workers' transition skills have become increasingly important (Buitendam, 2001).
 The term refers to knowing the rules and regulations of the modern labor market, and to correctly applying these rules and regulations in their own situation.
 We may assume that individuals vary in the degree of transition skills just as they differ in human capital.
 This holds true even when protective institutional arrangements are available, as individuals also vary in 'institutional self-activity' (Dewey 1990) which means that people differ in the ability to understand and use provisions provided by public services.

+Such arrangements became increasingly important because of the aforementioned risks on contemporary labor markets.
 Governments apply policy measures to further the return to work for those who experience a break in their working career.
 Activating labor market policies, supported by public and private arrangements stimulating labor market transitions, advance the efficient operation of the labor market as well as diminish the risks of long-term exclusion from paid labor.
 The Netherlands offers a good example in this respect (Schmid, 1998, 2002).
 The Dutch labor market can be characterized as transitional.
-It shows a high proportion of part-time work in newly created jobs.
-Furthermore, a large number of policy measures is directed at the placement of long-term unemployed with a vulnerable labor market position, while the government uses a 'flexicurity'approach to optimize flexibility and work security (Wilthagen 1998).
+It shows a high proportion of parttime work in newly created jobs.
+Furthermore, a large number of policy measures is directed at the placement of long-term unemployed with a vulnerable labor market position, while the government uses a 'flexicurity'-approach to optimize flexibility and work security (Wilthagen 1998).

 Given the Dutch labor market situation, it is particularly interesting to choose the Netherlands as a case to investigate whether those out of work are able to find a job again and if so, at what pace.
 We therefore study the unemployed, the disabled to work and those who are in domestic care, and analyze their job chances.
 We are particularly interested whether groups with unfavorable characteristics still have larger exclusionary risks.
 We will control for human capital-characteristics to establish the importance of transitional skills.
 In this respect, the finding of Distelbrink and Pels (2002) is important.
 They established that immigrants in the Netherlands experience far more problems in relation to self-activity.
 The researchers found this to be a consequence of their upbringing which is more directed at compliance and respect than at autonomic thinking and acting.
 They furthermore explain these self-activity problems by the lower educational levels of immigrants.
-We thus expect immigrants to have less 'transition skills' in addition to impediments in their human capital, such as lower education and limited labor market experience (Veenman 1998).
+We thus expect immigrants to have less 'transitional skills' in addition to impediments in their human capital, such as lower education and limited labor market experience (Veenman 1998).
 We will therefore focus on a comparison of the exclusionary risks of immigrants and Dutch natives.

-As stated, we are interested in three transition types, namely from unemployment to work, from domestic care to work, and from prolonged illness (disability to work, to be more precise) to work.
-The latter is of special interest for the Netherlands, where about 960,000 people received an allowance since they were officially registered as disabled to work in 2004 (Statistic Netherlands).
-We will systematically compare the transition chances of immigrants and Dutch natives in these areas.
+Trying to gain insight into the risks of exclusionary transitions, we focus on those who are unemployed or inactive now, to ascertain their chances of finding a job (again).
+As stated, we are interested in three transition types, namely from unemployment to work, from domestic care to work, and from prolonged illness (disability to work, to be more precise) to work.1 The latter is of special interest for the Netherlands, where about 960,000 people received an allowance since they were officially registered as disabled to work in 2004 (Statistic Netherlands).2 We will systematically compare the transition chances of immigrants and Dutch natives in these areas.
 To this end we estimate proportional hazard models for each group and for each transition from inactivity to work separately.